 Just the thought of giving a business presentation gives you the jitters.
 You’re not alone, though.
 Glossophobia, the fear of public speaking, afflicts many Australians.
-That’s not to say that you should give up on delivering an outstanding speech.
-You need to follow in the steps of every great speaker who was once a nervous wreck like you.
+That’s not to say you should give up on delivering an outstanding speech.
+You must follow in the steps of every great speaker who was once a nervous wreck like you.

-The best approach to calming the nerves is a bit different for every speaker.
-For example, some need silence to get into the right mental state while others need music.
-What they all have in common is that they develop a unique personal ritual to practice before a presentation to get help them get a good handle on their nerves.
+The best approach to calming the nerves differs for every speaker.
+For example, some need silence to reach the right mental state, while others need music.
+What they all have in common is that they develop a unique personal ritual to practice before a presentation to help them get a good handle on their nerves.

-Here are three useful tips to help you calm yourself before the business meeting.
+Here are three valuable tips to help you calm yourself before the business meeting.

 Rehearsing helps you deliver your presentation without awkward mispronunciations and pauses.
 Practice until your lines sound natural.
 Eliminate filler words.
 Learn how to make your slide transitions sync with your speech.
 Ask yourself if you would be excitable to be part of the audience at your presentation.